 An introduction guide about the Traditional American Ink or Traditional Tattoo Style

-The Traditional American tattoo or also known as the traditional tattoo style is one of the most recognizable and iconic styles of tattoos in the world.
+The Traditional American tattoo, also known as the traditional tattoo style is one of the most recognizable and iconic styles of tattoos in the world.
 It is also known as Old School or Traditional, this style of tattooing perfectly represents American freedom and its long and rich history of tattooing in the country.
-And, that’s why at Joan Zuniga Tattoo Studio we love doing any traditional work!
+And, that’s why at Joan Zuniga Tattoo Studio in Fayetteville, NC we love doing any traditional work!

 Origins of Traditional Tattoo Style

-Before the ’30s, tattooing in America was pretty much limited to those who lived in the fringes of society.
+Before the ’30s, tattooing in America was pretty much limited to those who lived on the fringes of society.
 Like those who performed in circuses and soldiers coming back from War.
-It wasn’t until WWII when tattooing in the US burst into popularity, thanks in part to the legendary tattoo artist Norman Collins, or more famously known as Sailor Jerry.
+It wasn’t until WWII that tattooing in the US burst into popularity, thanks in part to the legendary tattoo artist Norman Collins, more famously known as Sailor Jerry.

 Like service members assigned in Hawaii would find themselves in Sailor Jerry’s shop in Honolulu, who created designs based on nautical themes and iconic Americana symbols.
 A former Navy veteran himself, Sailor Jerry would tattoo images of ships, anchors, animals, and women on the arms, backs, and shoulders of these shoulders.
 Not only did the designs represent their patriotism or their loved ones.
 But part of the tradition of service members getting tattoos was to make it easier to identify their bodies if they lost their lives in War.